WeronikaLeczekGD/Ansible/README.md

 ## [2.
 Create ansible playbook for deploying spring-petclinic application.
 It should include:](#ad-2)

-    Install required software depending of application artifact (java based or docker based) Take specific artifact version (jar file/docker image) from local machine or Nexus and deploy it to application server.
+a) Install required software depending of application artifact (java based or docker based)

+b) Take specific artifact version (jar file/docker image) from local machine or Nexus and deploy it to application server.

 ## [3.
 Deploy application to remote host with ansible](#ad-3)